ryedin/site/_guide/19-resources.md

 redis://der11wmx77bulki2.x6825x.ng.0001.use1.cache.amazonaws.com:6379/0
 ```

-So we might as well scale our `redis` service, which we've just replaced with an external `redis` _resource_, down to 0:
+So we should scale our `redis` service, which we've just replaced with an external `redis` _resource_, down to 0:

 ```
 $ convox scale redis --count=0